Sync code with a remote server in real time

 In your remote directory, open a new terminal and enter:

 Protosync will then print a command like this:

 Run this command in your local source directory.

 And that's it!

-You local code has now been synced to the remote server.
+You local code will now be synced to the remote server.

-Just enter the same command wheneve you want to sync.
+Just enter the same command whenever you want to sync again.

 Note: you'll need to keep the remote terminal running for the sync to work.